AdguardTeam/KnowledgeBase/docs/general/userstyles.md

 :::

-This is an experimental feature, so if you encounter any problems while adding or creating the userstyle, please contact our support team at <support@adguard.com>.
+This is an experimental feature, so if you encounter any problems while adding or creating a userstyle, please contact our support team at <support@adguard.com>.

 ## How to set up a userstyle in AdGuard